titoine54/node-challenge/README.md

 - Just noticed that the error return through ApiError function are giving away too much information, i.e.: the string of the SQL query (SELECT * from <table_name> ...) gives information on the structure of our databse to the users, which can be dangerous

+### 4th session (1 hour)
+- Migrated user domain to typeorm.
+I reused the formatter display the correct columns and capitalize.
+Another option would be to only select these columns in the `find()` statement + capitalize the result directly with a `.then()` or something
+- I decided to change the `expense/v1/expenses/:user_id` route to `expense/v1/expenses/user/:user_id` in order to make it clearer that we are getting the users expenses.
+I also added `expense/v1/expenses/:expense_id`.
+- Added type definitions on the controllers so that the TS gods stay happy.